kbaseattic/roadmap/Proposed product descriptions/Split_Workspace_and_TypeDB.md

 Similarly, splitting the services into separate codebases would result in codebases that are smaller, more cohesive, and easier to understand.

+**Note** that the longer this waits, the more likely it is that a feature is added to the WOS or TD that increases their coupling.
+Given that and the magnitude of the change to the overall architecture it is advisable to perform the split sooner rather than later.

 ##Approach:

 Split the WSS codebase into 3 repos containing